 If the weather is not ideal for gelato treat yourself to a delicious cake and coffee.
 Those who prefer healthier alternatives will find fruit juices and paleo desserts.

 There’s a small terrace on the street.
 Prices:

-Open varies from shop to shop so check their FB page:
+- Opening Hours vary from shop to shop so please check their main website:

 Although ice cream is not made in artisan way in Fragola – means strawberry in Italian – but it is among the best shops in the city offering some peculiar flavours (Gorgonzola, Tihany Camembert) besides the traditional ones.